MrHedmad/blog/content/posts/stat_basics.md

 [^median_value]: For example, the median of the values [$ 15 $, $ 22 $, $ 39 $, $ 40 $] is $ (22 + 39) / 2 = 30.5$.
 For reference, the mean is $ 29 $ instead.
 [^not_people]: Or mice, or cells, or culture wells, or whatever it is we are interested about.
 [^cell_lines_vs_real]: We are running on the assumption that cell lines react and behave like real cancer samples from real patients (i.e. "primary" cell lines).
 This might not be the case, but much medical research is built on this assumption.
+[^biological_replicates]: In the biological setting, these kinds of items are referred to "biological replicates", while repeated measurements of the same 'biological sample' are "technical replicates".
+Considering technical replicates
+[^sample_vs_sampled_item]: Confusingly, it is often the case tha the word "sample" means both the collection of items measured for a certain study, and the single items themselves (e.g. "My experiment consists in 12 samples").
+The more correct term would be 'measurement'.
+[^what_is_unrelated]: The attentive reader might catch that the example I provided is flawed: The cells in the 10 wells are probably derived from the same cell line.
+They were also probably treated in parallel, and cultured together in the same space.
+Can we truly say that they are unrelated?
+By extension, different people living in the same area (Turin) might influence each other (causing an effect in their height).
+It turns out that there is a way to define "independence".
+See [this wikipedia article](https://en.wikipedia.org/wiki/Independence_(probability_theory)).
+In layman's terms, if knowing the realization of one of the variables does not affect the probability distribution of another variable (e.g. between the two wells), the variables are said to be independent.
+It's harder to determine, however, true independence d